 - Thinking (T) or Feeling (F)- how you make decisions

 - Judging (J) or Perceiving (P)- how you deal with the outer world

-The MBTI assessment combines an individual's four preferences-one preference from each dichotomy, denoted by its letter- to yield one of the 16 possible personality types (e.g., ESTJ, INFP, etc).
+The MBTI assessment combines an individual's four preferences-one preference from each dichotomy, denoted by its letter- to yield one of the 16 possible personality types (e.g., ESTJ, INFP, etc.).
 Each type is equally valuable, and an individual inherently belongs to one of the 16 types.
 This model differentiates the MBTI assessment from most other personality instruments, which typically assess personality traits.
-Traits-based instrument measure how much of certain characteristics people possess.
+Traits-based instruments measure how many of certain characteristics people possess.
 Unlike the MBTI assessment, those instruments usually consider one "end" of a trait to be more positive and the other to be more negative.